DependableSoftware2-0/DesigningDatasetsForDependableRobots/README.md

 # Desirable Characteristics of Datasets for Assessing Responsible Robots

-## Santosh Thoduka and Deebul Nair and Nico Hochgeschwender and Paul G. Pl ̈oger
+## Santosh Thoduka and Deebul Nair and Nico Hochgeschwender and Paul G. Plöger
+Department of Computer Science, Hochschule Bonn-Rhein-Sieg, Grantham-Allee 20, Sankt Augustin 53757, Germany

+## Abstract
 Learning-enabled components in robots must be assessed with respect to non-functional requirements (NFR) such as reliability, fault tolerance and adapability in order to ease the acceptance of robots into dynamic human-centered environments.
 While many factors impact NRFs, in this paper we